ioverho/ioverho.github.io/content/blog/vocab_generation.md

 tags:
   - nlp
   - code
-draft: false
+draft: true
 math: true
 ---

 {{< toc >}}

-For an ongoing project I had to perform topic clustering on a large corpus of diverse and very long news articles.
+For an ongoing project, I had to perform topic clustering on a large corpus of diverse and very long news articles.
 [BERTopic](https://maartengr.github.io/BERTopic/index.html) usually works very well for such use-cases, with a variety of memory saving techniques already being implemented.
-Where I ran into trouble is a failry innocuous intermediate step.
+Where I ran into trouble was a usually innocuous intermediate step.

-After embedding the documents, reducing the embedding feature dimensions and clustering the corpus, a second set of features are estimated for each cluster.
+After embedding the documents, reducing the embedding feature dimensions, and clustering the corpus, a second set of features is estimated for each cluster.
 Specifically, BERTopic uses the class-based TF-IDF scores to generate a topic-token matrix.
 The clustering in document embedding space is assumed to be non-convex, making estimation of a central tendency infeasible[^non-convex-central-tendency].
-By extent, computing the distance between topics is diffcult or intractable.
-[By using the topic-token TF-IDF representations, inter topic distance can be estimated in a more reliable and interpretable manner](https://maartengr.github.io/BERTopic/algorithm/algorithm.html#4-bag-of-words).
+By extension, computing the distance between topics is diffcult or intractable.
+[Using topic-token TF-IDF representations instead, inter topic distance can be robustly estimated](https://maartengr.github.io/BERTopic/algorithm/algorithm.html#4-bag-of-words).
 [Another benefit is that we immediately get access to textual representations of our topics](https://maartengr.github.io/BERTopic/algorithm/algorithm.html#5-topic-representation).

 [^non-convex-central-tendency]: for example, imagine our cluster is a [thin ring](https://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html#sphx-glr-auto-examples-cluster-plot-cluster-comparison-py) (or its $k$-dimensional equivalent).
 The mean would lie in the middle, far away from the cluster.
 The mode is spread evenly across the surface of the ring, and the median is not clearly [defined](https://en.wikipedia.org/wiki/Geometric_median).
 Choosing a single point to represent the cluster remains difficult